isaOrdaz/hw7/src/writeup/WriteUp.md

     What happened?<pre>
 **TODO**: Answer this question
 </pre><br>
+    I believe we both did the same amount of work.
+Jacob maybe did a little more because of the way we decided to split up the checkpoints and classes.
+Some that Jacob had ended up being more work/more difficult than mine.

 -----
 #### Project Enjoyment ####
 -   What was your favorite part of the project?
 What was your least favorite part of the project?<pre>
 **TODO**: Answer this question
 </pre><br>
+    My favorite part of the porject was being able to use Git to collaborate with my partner.
+In someways however it was also my least faovrite part of the project because since I am still new to Git, merge confilicts are something that I am stil not familiar with.
+Not having that familiarity with the merge confits it was sometimes

 -   Did you enjoy the project?<pre>
 **TODO**: Answer this question
 </pre><br>
+    Desipte the stress of having a somewhat short timeline I think I did enjoy this project.
+I enojyed being able use Git and share the project that way.

 -----

 #### WorkLists, Tries, and Zip ####